MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/govern-technology.md

 ---
-title: Technology needed for end-to-end governance
+title: Technology needed for end-to-end governance in Azure
-description: Learn about the technology needed for end to end governance
+description: Learn about the technology needed for end to end governance in Azure.
 author: mboswell
 ms.author: mboswell
 ms.date: 06/21/2021